Language

 This doesn’t make one model automatically better than another.
 However, buyers should understand who controls the core technology behind the age decision, not just what the final user flow looks like.

 For example, Regula develops its own document and biometric technologies, so businesses can combine ID-based age verification and age estimation with biometric checks within the same product ecosystem.
-Other vendors in this list, such as iDenfy, Yoti, and Entrust, use a mixed model where some age assurance or biometric capabilities are delivered through licensed partner-supported components.
+Other vendors in this list, such as iDenfy, Yoti, and Entrust, use a mixed model where some age assurance or biometric capabilities are delivered through licensed, partner-supported components.

 For a deeper explanation of age verification methods, regulations, and implementation trade-offs, see our Age Verification Hub →